mautrix/docs/maubot/usage/basic.md

 so you must use a different username for logging in.

 ## Uploading plugins
-The first step is to upload a plugin.
+Plugins contain the actual code for a bot, so the first step is to upload a plugin.
 There's currently no central location to download plugins, but there's a list of plugins at [plugins.mau.bot](https://plugins.mau.bot/).

 Common places to get plugins:
 * GitHub releases (assets section), e.g. <https://github.com/maubot/echo/releases>